9dots/devy/_book/devy-minecraft/building-challenges.md

 ### Building challenges
 Each building should be create as a separate file so that it can be used as a function.

-- basic
+- function (sequence)
   - Square (2 blocks per side)
+  - Create a letter
-  - Dig a square of any size
+  - Create a number
   - Chair
   - Couch
   - Table
   - Bed
+  - Animal statue
+- loop
+  - Staircase
+  - Tower
-  - Statue
+  - Waterfall
   - Pixel art
   - Dirt hut
-- loop
+- nested loop
   - Square (4 blocks per side)
   - Square of any size
-  - Staircase
   - Wall
-  - Tower
-  - Waterfall
   - Floor
+  - Dig a square of any size
   - Roof
   - Pool
   - Mote
   - Farm
-  - Rail lines
   - Bridge
   - Window
-- collaborate
+- everything
   - Roller Coaster
   - Waterslide
   - Castle